RichardDooling/Entertainment_Law/Copyright_Registration/Writers_And_Copyright_Registration.md

 Registration is not required to enjoy copyright protection, but there are good reasons to register spec screenplays with the copyright office.
-Registration of the screenplay brings added protections, most important, the screenwriter seeking infringement will enjoy the statutory damages described above.
+Registration of the screenplay brings the added protections outlined above, most important, the screenwriter pursuing a claim of infringement will be entitled to seek the statutory damages and attorneys' fees.

-Most screenwriters don't register their screenplays with the copyright office, probably because they register them with a script registration service operated by the Writers Guild of America.
+Alas, most screenwriters don't register their screenplays with the copyright office, probably because they register them with a script registration service operated by the Writers Guild of America.
 The two leading software programs